 There are many reasons why someone becomes estranged, which could include (but are not limited to): being homeless/at risk of homelessness, being a victim of domestic abuse by family members, having experienced/been threatened with ‘honour’-based violence or forced marriage or being rejected for being LGBTQ+ or because of life choices which parents disagree with.

-Want to know how other students have gone about running their own TIUC meetups?
-Check out Lisa’s blog.
+Want to know how other students have gone about running their own meetups?
+Check out:

 The Sounding Board

-An ongoing roundtable of students and recent graduates who are care experienced and/or estranged and want there to be a strong student-led community for all care experienced and estranged students in the UK.
+An ongoing roundtable of students and recent graduates who are care experienced and/or estranged and want there to be a community for all care experienced and estranged students in the UK.
 Members of the group are individuals who campaign and advocate for better support for students like us.
-We meet regularly with Ira Hakim (Unite Foundation) to help shape the This Is Us community.
+We meet regularly with Ira Hakim (Unite Foundation) to help shape the community, both in-person and the online social network.

 Want to know more or join us in the Sounding Board?
 Get in touch.

-Print out your This Is Us community poster or order more This Is Us community postcards for your higher education institution, society, organisation or Student Union/Guild/Association via our postcard order form.
-The flag on the posters is our very own This is Us flag, co-designed by students and representing the diverse and dynamic estranged and care experienced community.
+Print out your community poster or order more community postcards for your higher education institution, society, organisation or Student Union/Guild/Association via our postcard order form.
+The flag on the posters is our very own flag, co-designed by students and representing the diverse and dynamic estranged and care experienced community.

 These are = our ideas